coopsymbiotic/coop.symbiotic.symbiocivicrm/README.md

 Coop SymbioTIC CiviCRM Aegir signup form
 ========================================

-Hacks used by Coop Symbiotic (https://www.symbiotic.coop) for the signup form to create a new CiviCRM instance in Aegir.
+Customizations by Coop Symbiotic (https://www.symbiotic.coop/en) to create a signup form using CiviCRM Contribution Pages, in order to then automatically create a new site instance in Aegir.

 To download the latest version of this extension:
 https://github.com/coopsymbiotic/coop.symbiotic.symbiocivicrm